Cherries, Cherries, Cherries!

 Has a silky smooth mouthfeel and a lingering juicy finish.
 Well worth the $59 price tag.

-Tipsy Grapes Rating 96 points — 8 months ago
+Tipsy Grapes Rating 96 points — a year ago

 When I opened the bottle, the floral notes rushed immediately before I had a chance to put the cork down.
 It’s a very light yellow color with an oil like body has overwhelming notes of lavender tea with honeysuckle on the front.
 There is an herbal tea quality with a mineral wet slate finish.